line/line-sdk-starter-ios/README.md

 # Important notice

 This starter app is for LINE SDK version 3.x.
-Since these versions of SDK will be terminated on June 2018, please use https://github.com/line/line-sdk-starter-android-v2.
+Since these versions of SDK will be terminated on the end of June 2018, please use https://github.com/line/line-sdk-starter-android-v2.

 For details, please refer https://developers.line.me/en/news/2018/02/28/.